ShemmyYo/mr-and-mrs-cleaners/README.md

 ## __Features__

-Mr&Mrc Cleaners webpage contains  features such as a navigational bar, service certificates, contact details and footer, familiar to all internet users.
-This creates a friendly and non intimidating environment in which the user can feel comfortable to explore the pages, make return visits, and enjoy a positive user experience.
+Mr&Mrc Cleaners webpage contains features such as a navigational bar, service certificates, contact details and footer, familiar to all users.
+This creates a user friendly environment in which the user can feel comfortable to explore the pages, make return visits, and enjoy a positive user experience.

 ### __Existing Features__